cbxiii/tempconversion/README.md

 A basic website that converts the user-inputted temperature either from Celsius to Fahrenheit, or from Fahrenheit to Celsius.

 ## Tech Stack
-- HTML for basic site
+- HTML for basic website elements
 - CSS to make it look pretty
 - JS to add functionality to the input and buttons